-I have confidence in the way the Tax Agency is carrying out its duty, businesses, percent [5.6]
+I have confidence in the way the Tax Agency is carrying out its duty, businesses, percent [4.9]

-5.5 Knowledge of tax evasion
+4.5 Knowledge of tax evasion

 During the period of 2006-2012, the proportion of respondents who know other citizens that have evaded tax decreased from 31 to 16 percent.
-An explanation for this change is probably the deductions for house repair and maintenance ("ROT") and household work ("RUT") that were taken into effect during this period.
+An explanation for this change is probably the deductions for house repairs and maintenance ("ROT") and household work ("RUT") that were taken into effect during this period.
 This result may indicate that the tax gap has decreased, at least on the part of the tax evasion that the citizens usually are directly aware of.

-We see a similar trend in the survey to the businesses, which includes a similar statement:

-" I know businesses that evade taxes".
+We see a similar trend in the survey to the businesses, which includes a similar statement: " I know businesses that evade taxes".

-Diagram 20 I personally know businesses that evade taxes, businesses, percent [5.8]
+Diagram 21 I personally know businesses that evade taxes, businesses, percent [4.12]

-The businesses have also responded to the statement "our company is heavily exposed to competition from other companies within the line of business that evade tax".
+The businesses have also responded to the statement "our company is heavily exposed to competition from other companies within this branch that evade tax".
 The proportion that states competition from tax evaders has decreased from 28 to 17 percent between 2007 and 2013.

-Diagram 21 Our company is heavily exposed to competition from companies within the line of business that evade tax, businesses, percent [5.9]
+Our company is heavily exposed to competition from companies within this branch that evade tax, businesses, percent [4.13]